dangershony/dangershony.github.io/sidechains.md

 Stratis plans to offer sidechain networks to enterprises, communities and companies, some of which may decide to create a hybrid sidechain with native and external coins.
 A possible scenario is in the near future there will be many sidechains linked to the Stratis token, the token will be transferable to any sidechain (that allows two way pegs).

-A sidechain should enforce transfer of coins only from predefined external sidechains, allowing any external sidechain to transfer its native coins to a sidechain will result in malicious users creating useless sidechains and grabbing all the locked coins.
+A sidechain should enforce transfer of coins only from predefined external sidechains, allowing any external sidechain to transfer its native coins to a sidechain can result in malicious users creating useless sidechains and grabbing all the locked coins.

 The economic implications of this are still being determined.
 One outcome that comes to mind are chains more popular may draw large portions of the economy into them and by doing this drain other chains, making less popular chains diluted and result in gaining more value.